yuktaX/Mentorship-Matching-Platform/README.md

 #### Change in schema
-In mentor table, an attribute file_name added which stores name of resume file In mentee attributes education and interests added
+In mentor table, an attribute file_name added which stores name of resume file In mentee attributes education and interests added Course table modified adding a few attributes
+Added tag relation tables in the schema

 #### Forgot password functionality implemented.
 Sends OTP in your mail.
 Password updated only on entering correct mail.
 On password update, an intimation is sent on mail

 #### Profile viewing and updating successfully implemented for mentee
+In profile updating you can also select tags which interest you